By Tracey Maurer

 Even if you identify with just one or two styles, you can learn from – and apply – other styles, Jones says.
 UVM’s Leadership and Management Professional Certificate program is a good place to start.
 For every situation – whether it’s communicating with an employee about poor job performance, inspiring a highly experienced team to achieve or guiding your organization through times of change and uncertainty – there are particular leadership styles and corresponding tools you can use to accomplish your objectives.

-The Leadership and Management Professional Certificate program is designed for emerging leaders, supervisors, and managers of all levels, including professionals currently experiencing obstacles or looking for advancement, and executives who want to reassess their ability to influence others.
+The Leadership and Management Professional Certificate program is designed for emerging leaders, supervisors and managers of all levels, including professionals currently experiencing obstacles or looking for advancement, and executives who want to reassess their ability to influence others.
 The certificate program consists of eight individual leadership seminars that focus on developing leadership capabilities and skills in the context of today’s business and management challenges.
 The seminars are taught by industry experts and held in Burlington, VT.
-Registration is open.

-Tracey Maurer is a Senior Program Developer and Director of New Business Development for the UVM Center for Leadership and Innovation.
+Tracey Maurer was a Senior Program Developer and Director of New Business Development for the UVM Continuing and Distance Education.